12 Well-Known Novels Set in Kansas

 In Cold Blood by Truman Capote

-“In Cold Blood” by Truman Capote is a nonfiction novel that tells the story of a brutal murder in Holcomb, Kansas.
-The book follows the investigation into the killing of the Clutter family, a respected and successful farming household.
+Truman Capote’s nonfiction novel examines a shocking crime in Holcomb, Kansas.
+The book meticulously details the investigation into the murders of the Clutter family.
+They were a respected farming family, and their deaths stunned the community.

 2. 2